mcbaguetti/leetpy/README.md

 I divided easy problems in:
 - part 1 - easiest, where I suggest beginning if you are noob like me,
-- part 2 - interesting, where there are some interesting problem, not so hard to implement if you understand the structure of the problems
+- part 2 - more challenging, where there are some interesting problem, not so hard to implement if you understand the structure of the problems

 Inside each part I categorized the problems with the specific topic/data structure I used to solve the problem